datatrail-jhu/09_dataanalysis/scripts/05_exploratory_script.md

 We can summarize the general principles of exploratory analysis as follows: Look for missing values, Look for outlier values, Use plots to explore relationships, Use tables to explore relationships, and If necessary, transform variables.

 These principles may be more clear in an example.
 We will use a dataset from kaggle.com that contains 120 years of Olympics history on athletes and results.
-If you don't have an account on Kaggle, create one and go to this link and under "Data Sources" download the athlete underscore events dot csv to your computer.
+If you don't have an account on Kaggle, create one and go to this link and under "Data Sources" download the athlete underscore events dot CSV to your computer.

-Upload the data on R Studio.cloud and import the csv file using the commands you have learned.
-Unfortunately, you cannot download the csv file directly from the web address since downloading datasets on Kaggle requires logging in.
+Upload the data on R Studio.cloud and import the CSV file using the commands you have learned.
+Unfortunately, you cannot download the CSV file directly from the web address since downloading datasets on Kaggle requires logging in.

 As we learned before, we can use the package skim r to take a look at the data.